 If you do the math, four combinations of 0 to 255 gives you a little over four billion possible IP addresses.
 Four billion sounds like a lot, but the number of devices connecting to the Internet is exploding!
 Internet access is now baked into smartphones, tablets, televisions, DVD players, video game consoles, utility meters, thermostats, appliances, picture frames, and more.
 Another problem is a big chunk of existing addresses weren't allocated efficiently, and these can't be easily reclaimed from the corporations, universities, and other organizations that initially received them.
-All of this means that we're running out of IP addresses.
-Experts differ on when ICANN will have no more numbers to dole out, but most believe that time will come by 2012, if not sooner.M.
-Ward, "Internet Approaches Addressing Limit," BBC News, May 11, 2010.
+All of this means that we've run out of IP addresses.
+In February 2011 the last batches were made available to regional Internet registries and were expected to be distributed a few months later.J.
+Biggs, "Everybody Panic: Why We're Running Out of IP Addresses and What's Going to Happen Now," CrunchGear, February 2, 2011.